awsdocs/amazon-ecs-developer-guide/doc_source/task_execution_IAM_role.md

 1. In the navigation pane, choose **Roles**\.

 1. Search the list of roles for `ecsTaskExecutionRole`\.
-If the role does not exist, use the procedure below to create the role\.
+If the role does not exist, see [Creating the task execution IAM role](#create-task-execution-role)\.
 If the role does exist, select the role to view the attached policies\.

-1. Choose **Permissions**\.
-Ensure that the **AmazonECSTaskExecutionRolePolicy** managed policy is attached to the role\.
+1. On the **Permissions** tab, ensure that the **AmazonECSTaskExecutionRolePolicy** managed policy is attached to the role\.
 If the policy is attached, your Amazon ECS task execution role is properly configured\.
 If not, follow the substeps below to attach the policy\.

-   1. Choose **Attach policy**\.
+   1. Choose **Attach policies**\.

    1. To narrow the available policies to attach, for **Filter**, type **AmazonECSTaskExecutionRolePolicy**\.